Mary Henle: Works

-The empirical research of Mary Henle was concerned initially (along with Koffka) with perception problems, followed by research in motivational studies and investigations on surrogate activity (1942, 1944).
+Henle's initial empirical research concerned (along with that of Koffka) perception.
+Later, she conducted research on motivation.
 In the tradition of Kurt Lewin, she also studied the psychology of thinking and the possibilities of a phenomenological approach of personality psychology, including questions of rationality and of the relationship between thinking and logic.
-In 1948, Henle published a handbook with D.W.
-MacKinnon based on the experimental research of psychodynamics.
+In 1948, Henle coauthored a handbook with D.W.
+MacKinnon based on experimental research on psychodynamics.
 Later Henle turned to intensively researching the history of ideas in psychology.